cartographer-project/cartographer_ros/docs/source/tuning.rst

 If you do not have other sensors or you do not trust them, Cartographer also provides a ``RealTimeCorrelativeScanMatcher``.
 It uses an approach similar to how scans are matched against submaps in loop closure, but instead it matches against the current submap.
 The best match is then used as prior for the ``CeresScanMatcher``.
-This scan matcher is very expensive and will essentially override any signal from other sensors but the range finder, but it is robust in feature rich environment.
+This scan matcher is very expensive and will essentially override any signal from other sensors but the range finder, but it is robust in feature rich environments.

 Tuning the correlative scan matcher
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^